vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 ```

---- type:VideoExercise lang:r xp:50 skills:1 key:bdb1ebe87d
+--- type:VideoExercise lang:r xp:50 skills:1 key:4fb36bc465
 ## Filtering with aggregate functions

-* WHERE keyword cannot be used with aggregate functions
+* WHERE keyword cannot be used to filter results from aggregate functions
-* HAVING
+* Enter HAVING
-* Walk through several examples (this is not easy)
+* Walk through several examples (this is not intuitive)
+* Can't use aliases in the HAVING clause since evaluated before the SELECT clause
+* Brief discussion of order of operations (note to self: should this come sooner in the course?)

 *** =video_link
 //player.vimeo.com/video/154783078